Djidjelli expedition: Background

 The young king Louis XIV wanted to safeguard trade by the French merchant navy, which was continually being attacked by Barbary Coast pirates coming from the regencies of Algiers, Tunis and Tripoli, under Ottoman administration and protection.

 The expedition chose to attack a city halfway between Algiers and Tunis.
 The plan was to seize and fortify it, using it as an advance post for attacks against the corsairs, as the English were then doing from Tangier.
-They considered Bougie, Bône and Stora, near a French commercial outpost known as the Bastion de France, but eventually chose Djidjelli.
+They considered Bougie, Bône and Skikda, near a French commercial outpost known as the Bastion de France, but eventually chose Djidjelli.
 This choice led to conflict between the commander of the expedition, his second in command, and the engineer in charge of fortifications.
 Even before the expedition embarked there was a disagreement between the Duke of Beaufort and the Count of Gadagne who wished to disembark at Bougie "then abandoned, better situated and more within reach of help than Djidjelli".

+Expedition

-The taking of Djidjelli
+Taking of Djidjelli

 The fleet mustered in Toulon on 2 July 1664 and made anchor at Bougie on 21 July after stopping in Menorca, where it was joined by Maltese galleys.